 Well, we haven't.

-Um, but this is we're just at the beginning of this thing.
+But we're just at the beginning of this thing.

-And you talked about is there anything like this?
+And you talked about, is there anything like this?

 The problem with the storm is it's so many different communities.

-Right, all the way up I four.
+Right, all the way up by four.

-I I would say that it looks like the majority of the people who were asked to leave the low-lying areas did so.
+I would say that it looks like the majority of the people who were asked to leave the low-lying areas did so.

-Unfortunately, there are some people that did not, and we worry about them and how long it'll take to get to them, because it'll be a while before crews can actually operate safely out there.
+We worry about them and how long it'll take to get to them because it'll be a while before crews can actually operate safely out there.

 There's tremendous danger in the aftermath.

-A lot of people get hurt afterwards, Something falls on them.
+A lot of people get hurt afterwards.

 They're out there doing work to remove things on their own and they get hurt doing it that way.

-So and uh and we certainly don't want to see that happen.
+And we certainly don't want to see that happen.

 We want to minimize that as much as possible.